JUMP TO CONTENT

 What’s the most rewarding part of a Claims Assessor role?

-“I enjoy being able to support people when they can’t work, but I really love being part of the process of helping people return to work after a period of absence.
+“I enjoy being able to support people when they can’t work, but I really love being part of the process of helping people return to work after a period of absence."
+It feels like you can genuinely help to make a positive difference to people’s lives.

 Aside from that, the flexibility of the role is something I’m grateful for; being able to make my day work best for me is ideal.”